AthenZ/athenz/docs/system_view.md

 ### ZPU (AuthZ PolicyEngine Updater)
 ------------------------------------

-Like ZTS and ZPE, ZPU is only needed to support the decentralized authorization.
+Like ZTS and ZPE, ZPU is only needed to support decentralized authorization.
 The policy updater is the utility that retrieves from ZTS the policy files for provisioned domains on a host, which ZPE uses to evaluate access requests.